jeffreylanters/react-unity-webgl/.github/PULL_REQUEST_TEMPLATE.md

 **Before submitting a pull request,** please make sure the following is done:

-- Fork [the repository](https://github.com/jeffreylanters/react-unity-webgl) and create your branch from `master`.
+- Fork [the repository](https://github.com/jeffreylanters/react-unity-webgl) and create your branch from `main`.
 - Run `npm install` in the repository root.
 - Ensure the [test environment](https://github.com/jeffreylanters/react-unity-webgl-tests) passes using `npm start` on the library.
 - Format your code with [prettier](https://github.com/prettier/prettier).